-All contents of employer's IT resources and communications systems are the property of the employer.
-Therefore, employees should have no expectation of privacy whatsoever in any message, file, data, document, facsimile, telephone conversation, social media post, conversation, or any other kind or form of information or communication transmitted to, received, or printed from, or stored or recorded on the employer's electronic information and communications systems.

-You are expressly advised that to prevent against misuse, the employer reserves the right to monitor, intercept, and review, without further notice, every employee's activities using the employer's IT resources and communications systems, including but not limited to email (both outgoing and incoming), telephone conversations and voice mail recordings, instant messages, and internet and social media postings and activities by acknowledgment of this policy and your use of such resources and systems.
+All contents of the parish/school IT resources and communications systems are the property of the parish/school.
+Therefore, employees should not have an expectation of privacy in any message, file, data, document, facsimile, telephone conversation, social media post, conversation, or any other kind or form of information or communication transmitted to, received, or printed from, or stored or recorded on the employer's electronic information and communications systems.
+Employees should keep in mind that even if they delete an e-mail, a voicemail, or another communication, a copy may be archived on the company's systems.
+The parish/school reserves the right to monitor, intercept, and review, without further notice, employee activities using parish/school IT resources and communications systems, including but not limited to email (both outgoing and incoming), telephone conversations and voice mail recordings, instant messages, and internet and social media postings and activities.